tmagik/catoshi/README.md

 ### License

-Kittycoin is released under the terms of the Affero GNU General Public License version 3 (AGPLv3).
+Catoshi is released under the terms of the Affero GNU General Public License version 3 (AGPLv3).
 See COPYRING for more information, or the GNU website at http://www.gnu.org/licenses/agpl-3.0.html